Raging Bull: Development

 Preparation for the film began when Scorsese shot some 8 mm color footage featuring De Niro boxing in a ring.
 One night, when the footage was being shown to De Niro, Michael Chapman and his friend and mentor, the British director Michael Powell, Powell pointed out that the color of the gloves at the time would have been only maroon, oxblood or black.
 It is one of the reasons that Scorsese chose to film Raging Bull in black and white.
 Other reasons were to distinguish the film from color films at the time, and to acknowledge the problem of fading color film stock—an issue that Scorsese recognized.
 Scorsese attended two matches at Madison Square Garden to aid his research, picking up on minor but essential details, such as the blood sponge and subsequently, the blood on the ropes (which would be used in the film).

-According to the brief comments on the inlay card of the DVD, Scorsese was not a fan of sports nor boxing, which he describes as boring.
-When he saw the blood-soaked sponges being dipped in a bucket, he recalls thinking, "And they call this sport".

 Multiple titles were considered for Raging Bull, including Prizefighter and The Jake La Motta Story.
 Scorsese stated that Prizefighter was his favorite title, but did not select it, for he was afraid that people would think that the film was solely about boxing.